Chinese mythology

-Chinese mythology (Zhōngguó shénhuà (中国神话, 中國神話)) is mythology that has been passed down in oral form or recorded in literature in the geographic area now known as Greater China.
-Chinese mythology includes many varied myths from regional and cultural traditions.
+Chinese mythology (Zhōngguó shénhuà (中国神话, 中國神話)) is mythology that has been passed down in oral form or recorded in literature throughout the area now known as Greater China.
+Chinese mythology encompasses a diverse array of myths derived from regional and cultural traditions.
+Populated with engaging narratives featuring extraordinary individuals and beings endowed with magical powers, these stories often unfold in fantastical mythological realms or historical epochs.
+Similar to numerous other mythologies, Chinese mythology has historically been regarded, at least partially, as a factual record of the past.